Coney Street: History

 The street was first established in the Roman Eboracum period, running parallel to and outside the city's south-western wall.
-At the time, the city's bridge over the River Ouse lay at its northern end.
+At that time, the city's bridge over the River Ouse lay at its northern end.
 Excavations have located remains of a 1st-century grain warehouse on the south-west side of the street.
-By 980, the first Ouse Bridge had been constructed, further south, but the street remained important, traffic reaching the bridge from the north along it.
+By 980, the first Ouse Bridge had been constructed further south, but the street remained important, with traffic reaching the bridge from the north along it.

-The street was first recorded in about 1150, as "Cuningstrete", the King's Street.
+The street was first recorded in about 1150 as "Cuningstrete", the King's Street.
 The use of "street" rather than "gate" suggests that the name dates from the Anglian period, and two coin hoards from the period were found in the 1760s.
-By 1150, the road was considered to run all the way from Ousegate to what is now St Helen's Square, the part which is now Spurriergate sometimes distinguished as "Little Coney Street", while Lendal was regarded as a northern extension, named Old Coney Street.
-St Martin le Grand, on the street, was recorded in the Domesday Book, and unlike most streets in York, Coney Street was divided between parishes: St Martin Le Grand; St Michael, Spurriergate; and St Helen, Stonegate.
+By 1150, the road was considered to run from Ousegate to what is now St Helen's Square, the section now known as Spurriergate sometimes distinguished as "Little Coney Street", while Lendal was regarded as a northern extension, named Old Coney Street.
+St Martin le Grand, on the street, was recorded in the Domesday Book, and unlike most streets in York, Coney Street was divided between parishes: St Martin Le Grand, St Michael, Spurriergate, and St Helen, Stonegate.

-In the 12th century, Coney Street was known for its Jewish population, with its residents including Aaron of York, considered the wealthiest Jew in England.
+In the 12th century, Coney Street was known for its Jewish population, with residents including Aaron of York, considered the wealthiest Jew in England.
 It also housed York's synagogue.
-In 1190, the Jews of York were massacred, and many of their houses were burned down.
+In 1190, the Jews of York were massacred and many of their houses were burned down.
 In 1279, after the Jews had been expelled from England, Roger Basy and John Sampson were granted their former property on Coney Street.

 In 1308, Coney Street was described as the most important street in York.
-In 1335, a row of houses were built in the churchyard of St Martin; almost entirely rebuilt on several occasions, the last remains survived until 1958.
-In 1396, the Gild of St Christopher Maison Dieu almshouse was constructed on the street, and in 1459, York Guildhall was built next to it, at the northern end of the street.
-York Mansion House was built in front of it in 1725, and in 1782 the area in front of it was cleared to create St Helen's Square.
+In 1335, a row of houses was built in the churchyard of St Martin; almost entirely rebuilt on several occasions, its last remains survived until 1958.
+In 1396, the Gild of St Christopher Maison Dieu almshouse was constructed on the street, and in 1459 York Guildhall was built next to it, at the northern end of the street.
+Mansion House was built in front of the Guildhall in 1725, and in 1782 the area in front of it was cleared to create St Helen's Square.

 Four of the locations at which the historic York Mystery Plays were performed lay the street.

-The Bull Inn was built in the 15th century, which from 1459 was the only place in the city at which foreigners could stay.
+The Bull Inn was built in the 15th century and, from 1459, was the only place in the city at which foreigners could stay.
 The George Inn opened on the street in 1614, becoming the city's most prominent coaching inn.
-Soon after, the Black Swan was built on the other side of the street, a large inn which could stable 130 horses.
-In 1691, the Bagnio Turkish bath was built just off the street.
-This was later converted into St Peter's School, and then a printing house where the first edition of Tristram Shandy was published.
+Soon afterwards, the Black Swan was built on the opposite side of the street, a large inn capable of stabling 130 horses.
+In 1691, the Bagnio bathhouse was built just off the street; it was later converted into St Peter's School, and then into a printing house where the first edition of Tristram Shandy was published.